Parasite management at housing time

 All age groups

-Cattle (and sheep) are susceptible to fluke infection at all ages.
-They are unable to develop a protective immune response.
-A bulk milk test can be a useful tool in monitoring the infection level in milking herds.
-Faecal tests can also be used to determine infection status in individual or groups of animals.
+Cattle (and sheep) are unable to develop a protective immune response to fluke infection.
+Therefore fluke control should encompass all ages of cattle.
+A bulk milk test can be used to monitor the infection level in milking herds and faecal tests can be used to test individual or small groups of animals.

-Treatment should target adult fluke.
-Products containing Oxyclosanide (e.g. Distocur) or albendazole (Tramazole, Albex, Endospec) may be used in milking herds (usually at dry-off) as they have a short milk withhold (Oxyclosanide = 108hrs and albendazole = 60hrs).
+Products containing Oxyclozanide (e.g. Distocur) or albendazole (e.g. Tramazole) may be used in milking herds (usually at dry-off) as they have a short milk withhold (Oxyclozanide = 108hrs and albendazole = 60hrs).
+Resistance to triclabendazole is becoming more widespread.
 Whenever possible we should avoid the use of triclabendazole products in cattle as this drug targets immature fluke which are more significant in sheep.
-Resistance to triclabendazole products is becoming more widespread.